abdullahjafoffici17-lab/python-basics-/README.md

 **Day 5:** Learned nested conditionals and the random module.
 Built a Number Guessing Game with Too High/Too Low hints.
 Learned that Python is case-sensitive (randint vs Randint) and cleaned up unreachable "dead code" in my logic.

+**Day 6:** Learned for loops and while loops.
+Built a Multiplication Table generator and a Star Pattern printer using string multiplication (`"*" * n`).
+Debugged a TypeError from misplaced syntax and a logic bug where I accidentally used addition instead of multiplication.